Self-guided Sightseeing Tour #1 in Fort-de-France, France

 Show sight on map

-Fort Tartenson is the last military fort built in Fort-de-France during the 19th century.
-His name comes from a family from the Basses-Alpes who settled in Martinique during the 17th century.
-It offers a panoramic view of the city of Fort-de-France.
+Fort Tartenson was the last military fort built in Fort-de-France during the nineteenth century.
+Its name comes from a family from the Basses-Alpes who settled in Martinique during the seventeenth century.
+It offers panoramic views of the city of Fort-de-France.

 Wikipedia: Fort Tartenson (FR)